 To learn more about these efforts, we’re joined by Theresa Reno-Weber, the city’s Chief of Performance Improvement.
 She was previously a senior consultant at McKinsey & Company and served for ten years in the U.S. Coast Guard.

 Web extras: Theresa Reno-Weber shares her advise to cities and other jurisdictions aiming to strengthen their use of data to improve results [click here].
-She also describes a set of questions that helped the Fisher Administration guide their broader strategy, including “What is the city government currently doing?”, “How well is city government performing?” and “How do we improve?” [click here]
+She also describes a set of questions that helped the Fischer Administration guide their broader strategy, including “What is the city government currently doing?”, “How well is city government performing?” and “How do we improve?” [click here]

 Note: To see the “leadership lessons from a dancing guy” video referenced by Theresa, click here.